 At least nine brands are offering 0%, for as long as 72 months.
 Ford, for example, is offering 0% financing for up to 72 months on its 2019 F-150.
 And Kia is is offering 0% financing for up to 66 months on its Niro.

 Our car loan calculator can help you zero in on the right car for your budget.

 The Subprime Loan Market

-Outstanding balances on car loans reached $1.181 trillion in the first quarter, according to Experian.
+Outstanding balances on auto loans is currently $1.2 trillion, according to Experian.